wurde/Blockchain/communication_gp/README.md

 # Communication with other nodes

 What about our other nodes?
 The underlying principle is that all active nodes should be maintaining the same blockchain.
-This means that when when a node adds a block to the chain, it needs to tell the other nodes in the network to do the same.
+This means that when a node adds a block to the chain, it needs to tell the other nodes in the network to do the same.

 # Task List